CanonicalLtd/maas-docs/en/installconfig-rack.md

 In regards to region controller and rack controller communication, each rack controller must be able to initiate TCP connections:

 - for HTTP, to each region controller on port 5240.
-If [high availability](manage-ha.md) is implemented then this will typically become port 80.
+If high availability is implemented then this will typically become port 80.
+See [MAAS HA][manage-ha].
 - for RPC, to each region controller between port 5250 and 5259 inclusive.
 This permits up to 10 `maas-regiond` processes on each region controller host.
 At present this is not configurable.